Loading...

 History

-I had the pleasure of dealing with her second (and current) owner, Tom, who has been an excellent custodian of the boat - having sailed her to the ice in the Arctic Circle!
+I had the pleasure of dealing with her previous owner, Tom, who was an excellent custodian of the boat - having sailed her to the ice in the Arctic Circle!

-The boat was originally designed for her first owner as a single hander, and it is to this day one of the best examples of this type of BCC.
-Being a 32' BCC, the boat has huge capacity and is incredibly spacious for it's intended audience.
+The boat is now owned by Matt, and Helen was originally designed for her first owner as a single hander, and it is to this day one of the best examples of this type of BCC.
+Being a 32' BCC, the boat has huge capacity and is incredibly spacious for its intended audience.

 The boat features incredibly useful additions such as a spacious head (toilet), and a generous workspace - complete with vice, which is perfect for earning a living as you cruise.

-Phalarope was handbuilt in 1999 by Rockport Marine in Maine, USA.
+Helen was handbuilt in 1999 by Rockport Marine in Maine, USA.
 This boatbuilder has high reputation in the industry, and the boat is a magnificent example of wooden boat building craftsmanship.
-Indeed, some of the shipwrights that worked on Phalarope are still employed at Rockport and remember the boat fondly.
+Indeed, some of the shipwrights that worked on Helen are still employed at Rockport and remember the boat fondly.

 The following information was taken directly from the boat's listing on Rockport Marine's website, as this fantastic and incredibly well specc'ed Bristol Channel Cutter is now for sale at a great price.
 Although set up for single handing, the boat could easily be converted to sleep six (like Ubique), and would have the added bonus of you having the chance to spec the layout according to your wishes.